Charles C. Thompson: Bishop of Evansville

 Pope Benedict XVI appointed Thompson as the fifth bishop of the Diocese of Evansville on April 26, 2011.
 He was consecrated by Archbishop Joseph Kurtz on June 29, 2011, at Roberts Municipal Stadium in Evansville.
 The co-consecrators were Archbishop Daniel M. Buechlein, Archbishop Thomas C. Kelly, and Bishop Gerald Gettelfinger.

 Archbishop of Indianapolis

-Pope Francis appointed Thompson as archbishop of the Archdiocese of Indianapolis on June 13, 2017.
+Pope Francis appointed Thompson as archbishop of Indianapolis on June 13, 2017.
 He was installed on July 28, 2017.
 Thompson was the youngest American archbishop at the time of his installation.

-Soon after his installation, Thompson ordered three Catholic high schools in Indianapolis to terminate three employees who had entered into same-sex marriages:
+Soon after his installation, Thompson ordered three Catholic high schools in Indianapolis to terminate three employees who had entered into same-sex marriages.